Reverse Osmosis

 Bottom line: The "waste" is minimal compared to the benefit of pure drinking water and eliminating bottled water.

-• System lifespan: 10-15 years with proper maintenance.
+A: System lifespan: 10-15 years with proper maintenance.

 Component lifespans: